 Senior Vice President, Managing Director - Asia Pacific at ACI Worldwide

 Leslie Choo is Senior Vice President, Managing Director - Asia Pacific for ACI Worldwide .
 Based in Singapore, Leslie is responsible for ACI’s Asia Pacific (APAC) strategy, go to market execution, and core and new business opportunities.
-A long-term industry veteran, he has over 20 years’ experience in financial services having led several transformation projects in multi-channel and payments space across APAC including real-time payment and card modernization, national central infrastructure implementation, enterprise technology, corporate cash management, trade finance, retail and digital banking, and e-Commerce.
-Prior to ACI, Leslie held several senior roles with industry software leaders with extensive experience from the financial software industry and banking transformation.
+A long-term industry veteran, he has over 25 years’ experience in financial services, having led several transformation projects in the multi-channel and payments space across APAC including real-time payment and card modernization, national central infrastructure implementation, enterprise technology, corporate cash management, trade finance, retail and digital banking, and e-Commerce.
+Prior to ACI, Leslie held several senior roles with industry software leaders and has extensive experience in the financial software industry and banking transformation.

 Articles by Leslie Choo

 There is no doubt, COVID has led to a profound shift in Asia’s payments landscape, transforming long-accepted payment behaviours, almost overnight.
 As social distancing became a basic part of life, contactless payments, and their real-time nature, provided a simple and immediate solution for the multiple payment issues faced by consumers.